invertase/react-native-apple-authentication/README.md

 ---

-A well typed React Native library providing support for Apple Authentication on iOS, including support for all `AppleButton` variants.
+A well typed React Native library providing support for Apple Authentication on iOS and Android, including support for all `AppleButton` variants.

 ![apple-auth](https://static.invertase.io/assets/apple-auth.png)